BartoszSlesar/SmallerProjectDecodeMessageExercise/README.md

 # SmallerProjectDecodeMessageExercise
 Exercise From Book Think Like Programmer, with simple GUI.
-I also put posibility to code given messege.
+I also put posibility to code given text messege.